luau-lang/site/src/content/docs/reference/api.md

 To improve performance of interactions with `userdata` through metamethods like `__index`, `__newindex` and `__namecall`, Luau implements an access speedup mechanism.
 This function associates optional C function callbacks that can be used by Luau VM when a userdata access through metamethods above is detected.
+Returns 1 if the specified userdata tag is associated with a metatable using `lua_setuserdatametatable` and 0 otherwise (skipping the callback registration).

+Callback will only be registered if the userdata metatable contains the corresponding metamethod (`__index` for `get`, etc)

 For a member access to be detected, the member name string has to be associated with an atom value.